biswajeet-g/Piezoelectric-Energy-Harvesting/Foundation/README.md

     - Presence of piezoelectric cermaic BCZT particles.
     - Interfacial interaction between PVDF and BCZT parcticles.

-- a sudden increase in dielectric constants indicates a significant increase in interfacial polarization in the compostie.
+- A sudden increase in dielectric constants indicates a significant increase in interfacial polarization in the compostie.
   ##### Interfacial Polarization (Maxwell–Wagner–Sillars (MWS) Polarization)
   - The accumulation of charges at the interface of two materials having different electrical properties.
   ### Dielectric Measurement